studiopress/genesis-responsive-slider/readme.txt

 === Genesis Responsive Slider ===
-Contributors: nathanrice, studiopress, wpmuguru
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5553118
+Contributors: marksabbath, nathanrice, studiopress, wpmuguru Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5553118
 Tags: slider, slideshow, responsive, genesis, genesiswp, studiopress Requires at least: 3.2
-Tested up to: 4.8.3
+Tested up to: 5.1
-Stable tag: 0.9.6
+Stable tag: 1.0.0

 This plugin allows you to create a simple responsive slider that displays the featured image, along with the title and excerpt from each post.